codezonediitj/adaboost/README.md

 8. Before checking the `BUILD_TESTS` field , install google test from :- https://github.com/google/googletest and build it using CMake.

 9. For CUDA support you need to have a CUDA compiler and you should add it's path to environment variables therefore before checking `BUILD_TESTS` field  you should have a CUDA compiler.

+We provide the following options for `cmake`,

+1. `BUILD_TESTS`

+By default `OFF`, set it to `ON` if you wish to run the tests.
+Tests are stored in the `bin` under your build directory.

+2. `INSTALL_GOOGLETEST`

+By default `ON`, set it to `OFF` if you do not want to update the already existing GoogleTest on your system.
+Note that it uses the `master` branch of https://github.com/google/googletest.

+3. `CMAKE_PREFIX_PATH`

+Required for installing.
+Defines the path where the library is to be installed.
+Set it to, `/usr/local/include` on Linux based systems.

 Installing
 ----------